Skin Boils

 MRSA

 Recently, an especially virulent strain of staph has been appearing in skin infections.
 This strain, called Methicillin-Resistant Staphylococcus Aureas (MRSA), is resistant to many antibiotics.
-MRSA causes diseases including recurrent skin boils, dangerous or deadly blood infections, and the fast-spreading infection necrotizing fasciitis.
-Necrotizing fasciitis can cause severe skin damage leading to disfigurement and even death.
+MRSA causes diseases including recurrent skin boils, dangerous or deadly blood infections, and the fast-spreading infection called necrotizing fasciitis.
+Necrotizing fasciitis can cause severe skin damage and lead to disfigurement and even death.

 • Crowded living conditions, such as military barracks